A1 Bulgaria: History

 The Mtel network uses the access code 88.
 Until 2003, it also used the codes 89 and 87, which had been added as the network had expanded.
 In mid-2003, however, mobile numbers in Bulgaria increased by one digit and the M-Тel network code returned to being 88 only.

 Mobiltel owns Loop, the largest virtual mobile operator operating in Bulgaria, specially designed for young customers.
-In 2011 Mtel created pre-paid service for cheap telephone calls, SMS and mobile Internet bob, which is available in Austria and Slovenia too.
+In 2011 Mtel created pre-paid service for cheap telephone calls, SMS and mobile Internet Bob, which is available in Austria and Slovenia too.

 In 2012 M-tel was rebranded with a new logo, and the dash in the name was removed leaving Mtel (Мтел) as shown in the new logo.

 On 28 July 2015, Mtel and Max signed a contract for national roaming.
 This is the first agreement for sharing networks in the Bulgarian telecom market.

-On 29 July 2015, Mobiltel said has agreed to buy cable TV and internet service provider Blizoo.
+On 29 July 2015, Mobiltel said it has agreed to buy cable TV and internet service provider Blizoo.
 On 18 September 2015, CPC gave green light of the deal and the merger was done by the end of the year.

 On 15 September 2016, Mtel became the official sponsor of the most successful Bulgarian football club CSKA Sofia.
-From 2016 to 2017 season Mtel became the team's principal shirt sponsor.
+From 2016 to 2017 season, Mtel became the team's principal shirt sponsor.

 On 14 January 2017 Mtel launched its own pay television sports pack – MAX Sport (then under the brand Mtel Sport), consisting of two TV channels.

 As of 22 May 2018, the company is operating under the A1 brand.